BiCroLab/iFISH-probe-design/interface.md

 ![candidate-set-page]({{ site.baseurl }}/images/candidate-set-page.png)

-The **Probe candidate page** is also relatively simple and follows a similar structure as the probe candidate one: navigation bar at the top, graphical reports on the candidate set in the first card, followed by a **Probe list** card with links to the single probe pages, and then three buttons to download the candidate set in a variety of formats.
+The **Probe candidate page** is also relatively simple and follows a similar structure as the probe candidate one: graphical reports on the candidate set in the first card, followed by a **Probe list** card with links to the single probe pages, and then three buttons to download the candidate set in a variety of formats.

 The plots in the first card show the following: